FastTrack Dual Enrollment Program for High School Students

 - Meet additional assessment requirements for Math & English courses (21 Math ACT and 20 English ACT).

 - Note: In order for High School students to enroll in Composition I, they need to meet the assessment requirements as well as have completed High School English III.

-- Complete a high school permission form and obtain the high school principal’s signature on the appropriate line granting permission to enroll in college courses.
+- Complete a FastTrack Permission Form and a FastTrack Enrollment Form and obtain the required signatures on both forms granting permission to enroll in college courses.

 Career & Technical Education/Vocational programs follow a different set of admission guidelines.